Enhancing Adversarial Defense by k-Winners-Take-All: Experimental Results

-\paraspace \paragraph{Varying sparsity ratio $\gamma$ and model architecture.} We further evaluate our method on various network architectures with different sparsity ratios $\gamma$. \figref{gamma_change} shows the standard test accuracies and robust accuracies against PGD attacks while $\gamma$ decreases.
-To test against different network architectures, we apply \kwta to ResNet18, DenseNet121 and Wide ResNet (WRN-22-12).
+We further evaluate our method on various network architectures with different sparsity ratios $\gamma$. \figref{gamma_change} shows the standard test accuracies and robust accuracies against PGD attacks while $\gamma$ decreases.
+To test on different network architectures, we apply \kwta to ResNet18, DenseNet121 and Wide ResNet (WRN-22-12).
 In each case, starting from $\gamma=0.2$, we decrease $\gamma$ using incremental fine-tuning.
-We then evaluate the robust accuracy on CIFAR dataset, taking 20-iteration PGD attacks with a perturbation range $\epsilon=8$ for pixels ranged in [0, 255].
+We then evaluate the robust accuracy on CIFAR dataset, taking 20-iteration PGD attacks with a perturbation range $\epsilon=0.31$ for pixels ranging in $[0, 1]$.

 We find that when $\gamma$ is larger than $\sim 0.1$, reducing $\gamma$ has little effect on the standard accuracy, but increases the robust accuracy.
 When $\gamma$ is smaller than $\sim 0.1$, reducing $\gamma$ drastically lowers both the standard and robust accuracies.
 The peaks in the $A_{rob}$ curves (\figref{gamma_change}-right) are consistent with our theoretical understanding: \thmref{dense} suggests that when $l$ is fixed, a smaller $\gamma$ tends to sparsify the linear region boundaries, exposing more gradients to the attacker.
 Meanwhile, as also discussed in \secref{theory}, a smaller $\gamma$ leads to a larger discontinuity jump and thus tends to improve the robustness.